rptetzloff/rptetzloff.github.io/_trials/2021-04-03-gf-sourdough-num-28.md

 ## Instructions

 This was placed into a bread loaf pan with collar, brushed with water, and proofed for about three hours, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 10 minutes.
+Removed from pan and cooled upside down on cooling rack for several hours before removing collar.

 ## Notes

-**pending**
+Good rise, great texture.
+A couple crystals, but soft with good chew.
+Toasted okay.